-You may risk endangering the lives of your family and your property if you allow someone other than a Gas Safe Registered engineer to perform gas work in your house especially if you are getting a new boiler.
-Every new boiler installation at Boiler Central is carried out by a Gas Safe engineer
+You may risk endangering the lives of your family and your property if you allow someone other than a Gas Safe Registered engineer to perform gas work in your house especially if you are getting a new boiler, so, fortunately, every new boiler installation at Boiler Central is carried out by a Gas Safe engineer

-Making this mistake can have terrible repercussions.
-For that very reason, always ensure you only hire a professional with a certificate.
+Making this mistake can have terrible repercussions, and for that very reason, always ensure you only hire a professional with a certificate.
 We cover all the details about the Gas Safe Register in detail in this guide, along with information on its significance.

 Get an online fixed price in 20 seconds:

 The Gas Safe Register is a list of organisations and people officially allowed to operate with gas and connected appliances available on the Gas Safe Register and this includes a new boiler that runs on gas.

 Before 2009, the law required that all gas installers were members of the CORGI or Council for registered gas installers, however, in 2009, CORGI was superseded by the Gas Safe Register as the UK’s official gas registration organisation.

 Therefore, before beginning any gas-related installations or repairs in homes or commercial places, each engineer must possess a Gas Safe certificate.
 A Gas Safe registered repair and boiler service is included in all our boiler cover plans.

 Engineers must complete training and examinations to show their proficiency in gas safety.
 They are added to the register only if they succeed.